 Day 12

-Begin your day at the Mayan World Museum of Mérida, where you can explore an impressive array of artifacts that showcase the everyday life of the Maya civilization.
 Later in the afternoon, make your way to the Cathedral of Mérida, one of the oldest cathedrals in the Americas.
-As the day winds down, relax at a café near Plaza Grande and enjoy the vibrant atmosphere around you.
+As the sun sets, relax at a café near Plaza Grande and enjoy the lively atmosphere.

 Mayan World Museum of Mérida |